-In this paper I have tried to survey the current state of Japanese aid giving and its impact on South and Southeast Asia.
+First, I have tried to gauge the impact of Japanese aid on South and Southeast Asia.
 Clearly, Japan comes out ahead of many western donors, particularly, large ones such as the US and UK.
 However, other smaller western donors are also looked at favorably by the recipients.
 But in all cases, there seems to be a perception that local voices are not being heard and that the manner of giving aid is more of a bureaucracy to bureaucracy than people to people.
 Better training of technical personnel, more knowledge of the history, geography and cultures of the recipients will be helpful.
 Language training should also be an integral part of this.
 There is a widespread perception that in its bid to catch up with the west Japan lost its interest in the rest of Asia and its own deep cultural bonds.
 A refocusing on Asia in a deeper way may help Japan regain its own cultural balance as well.